2026 Tata Tiago EV: What Has Changed?

 Also Read: Tata Altroz iCNG AMT Launched At Rs 8.70 Lakh; Available In Five Trims

 While the interior remains under wraps for now, one of its feature highlights has been confirmed.
-This the cameras mounted on the ORVMs and front bumper that confirm a 360-degree camera setup, as seen on the ICE Tiago as well.
+These are the cameras mounted on the ORVMs and front bumper that confirm a 360-degree camera setup, as seen on the ICE Tiago as well.
 The interior itself is also expected to receive a round of updates, likely including a revised instrument cluster, a larger touchscreen infotainment system, and more.

 The battery pack options, in this update, are likely to remain unchanged, with Tata continuing to offer the Tiago EV with a choice of two battery packs: a 19.2 kWh battery pack or a larger 24 kWh version.
 The smaller pack offers a claimed range of up to 221 km on a single charge, while the bigger pack is claimed to provide a range of up to 275 km, according to MIDC standards.